Life Sciences

 Pharmaceuticals boost food sales

-“Manufacturers should rethink their approach in order to profit from this new weight-loss trend,” says Lochan Kongera, a consultant in retail and consumer goods at Porsche Consulting.Porsche Consulting
+“Manufacturers should rethink their approach in order to profit from this new weight-loss trend,” says Lochan Kongera, a consultant and expert in retail and consumer goods at Porsche Consulting.Porsche Consulting

 Corporations go shopping